 As a result, many dizzy patients go to 5 or 6 doctors before actually getting a proper diagnosis.
 Along the treatment timeline, it’s easy for dizzy patients to lose hope.
 I recently wrote about the challenges of diagnosing dizziness and balance disorders, emphasising the importance of extend history taking.
 You can read it here: Why are you feeling dizzy or out of balance?
 Let me count the ways.

-The agenda for the event is as follows:
+The agenda for the event was as follows:

 - Session 1: Dizziness 101 – An Introduction to Vestibular Dizziness